Table of Contents

 Do you currently hold a nursing license from a compact state?
-If you answered yes, you’re in luck.
-Montana is a compact state, so you will not have to obtain a Montana RN or LPN license to start traveling nursing in the state.
+If so, you’re in luck.
+Montana is a compact state there’s no need to obtain a Montana RN or LPN license to start travel nursing in the state.
 The facility you’re contracted with will verify your compact license.

 For advanced practice nurses, Montana does require you to apply for licensure by endorsement.